kasperg3/HopDatabase/README.md

 ## Features

-- **Web Scraping**: The database is created by scraping data from reputable hops producers' websites, ensuring accurate and up-to-date information.
+* **Web Scraping**: The database is created by scraping data from reputable hops producers' websites, ensuring accurate and up-to-date information.

+## Data Format

+The Hop Database stores hop information in JSON format.
+Each hop entry follows the structure of [data/hopsteiner.json](data/hopsteiner.json).
+The keys of all the entries are the same across the different hop providers, but values such as "aroma" will have different values across the different providers.

+Other values such as farnesen, will not be present in the yvh and bh data, as this is not directly available (Though this can be scraped, and is a WIP).

 ## Getting Started